ephe-meral/dotfiles/README.md

 #### zsh

-Make sure to install this before linking the .zshrc file, then remove the one created by the script and link to the one from the repo.
+Make sure to install this before linking the .zshrc file, then remove the one created by the script and link everything from `.zprezto/runcoms`

 ```
 $ chsh -s /usr/local/bin/zsh